 Investing in our securities involves risks.
 Before you make a decision to buy our securities, in addition to the risks and uncertainties discussed above under "Cautionary Note Regarding Forward-Looking Statements," you should carefully consider the specific risks set forth herein.
 If any of these risks actually occur, it may materially harm our business, financial condition, liquidity and results of operations.
 As a result, the market price of our securities could decline, and you could lose all or part of your investment.
-Additionally, the risks and uncertainties that we face.
+Additionally, the risks and uncertainties described in this prospectus or any prospectus supplement are not the only risks and uncertainties that we face.
 Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may become material and adversely affect our business.